niklas-heer/dotfiles/notes/Tools/README.md

 - [The Typing Cat](https://thetypingcat.com).
 Online keyboard touch typing tutor.
 - [Calm](https://www.calm.com/) is an app for your phone or on the web to mediate or relax.
 - [Duolingo](https://www.duolingo.com/) is a service where you can learn different languages for free.
+- [DigitalOcean](https://www.digitalocean.com/) is a hoster focused on developers.
+Having an API for controlling servers is just awesome.